|Long Dong (Dragon Cave)

 The Dragon Cave (龍洞 : lóng dòng in Mandarin) is a long stretch of sea cliffs on the northern end of Taiwan facing east into the Pacific Ocean.
 The name here sounds like a crude reference, but actually translates to Dragon Cave and was named for an impressive rock formation that can be seen from above or from the north.
 The Long Dong area is at the 25th north parallel, just below the Tropic of Cancer, so the sun varies from coming from the south in winter, to directly overhead in summer.

 The character of the climbing is unique from anything else I've climbed.
 The crashing waves, the sunshine, the terraces of stone, the perfect swimming pools, and thorny pandanus plants all contribute to the exotic feel of this place.
 Although the Dragon Cave has its own completely unique character, it could be compared to the Gunks of New York state, for its inordinate traditional style and juggy roofs, as well as Arapiles in southern Australia, for the color and texture of the stone, and the isolated setting.
-There are a few multi-pitch routes here, but a single 60m rope should get you to the top of every route.
+Most of the cliffs are less than 30m tall, and the solid portions shorter still, but a few bigger, more adventurous climbs do exist.
 Many of the crags are separated by 5-10 minutes that involve a lot of boulder hopping, scrambling, and sometimes even traversing, which can be treacherous for the inexperienced outdoorsman.

 The rock is dense but coarse "sandstone" - probably more aptly called "quartz conglomerate."
-The rock itself comes in many shades, ranging from dull gray to striking hues of black, red, orange, gold, and silver.
-There are large crystals and inclusions that bite on the fingers and shoes that keep the rock generally extremely high friction, though ocean spray and hot temperatures can certainly take their toll on some days when the surf or sun is high.
+The rock itself comes in many shades, ranging from dull gray to black, red, orange, gold, and silver.
+There are large crystals and inclusions that bite on the fingers and shoes that keep the rock generally high friction.
 Some areas have beautiful clusters of fully-formed quartz points as climbing features.
 Between the crystals and high friction, it is best advised to tape up for trad climbing if you plan to climb for multiple days, so as to save the skin.
-Beware that the coarse and undulating stone, though compact and hard, may make placing trad placements complex.
+Beware that the coarse and undulating stone, though compact and hard, may make placing trad gear complex.

 Beware that this is a sea cliff.
 As with any such cliff there are local hazards.
-Some cliffs may be inaccessible depending on tide and weather (swell size) and yearly people, generally fishermen, are washed away to sea never to be seen again.
-Bolts here suffer from accelerated corrosion, and although most routes have new bolts and hardware, not everything has been upgraded.
+Some cliffs may be inaccessible depending on tide and weather.
+Every year, some people (usually fishermen) are washed away to sea never to be seen again.
+Bolts here suffer from accelerated corrosion, and although some routes have new bolts and hardware, many others are starting to show signs of age.
 Check the "Bolts" note below.

 Top anchors are somewhat standardized.
 Usually there are two level or staggered glue-in bolts with quick-links.
 Some traditional climbs have rope-webbing-ring anchors that are solid as long as they aren't too sun-faded and crusty.
 Please do not remove any of the fixed hardware and never top-rope through it.